Rustam-Z/data-structures-and-algorithms/README.md

 - Boundary condition
     - Empty data structure
     - Single element in the data structure
-    - Adding / removing beginning of data structure
+    - Adding/removing beginning of the data structure
-    - Adding / removing end of data structure
+    - Adding/removing end of the data structure
     - Working in the middle

-### Insertion at beginning in Linked List
+### Insertion at the beginning in Linked List
 - https://youtu.be/yMoHuOZzMpk
 - It is just a 2-step algorithm:
     - `New node` should be connected to the `first node`, which means the head.
-This can be achieved by assigning the address of node to the head.
+This can be achieved by assigning the address of the node to the head.
     - `New node` should be considered as a `head`.
-It can be achieved by declaring head equals to a new node.
+It can be achieved by declaring head equal to a new node.
 ```cpp
 void insertStart(int val) {
     Node *node = new Node; // create a new node (node=node)